krea-ai/prompt-search/README.md

 # Data Preparation

-We will use a dataset of prompts generated with stable diffusion from [open-prompts](https://github.com/krea-ai/open-prompts). `1.csv` contains a subset of the dataset with 1000 elements, we recommend using it the first time you run the code to confirm that everything worked well without having to wait for millions items to be downloaded and processed.
-You can get it from [here](https://github.com/krea-ai/open-prompts/blob/main/data/1k.csv).
-It has the same structure as `prompts.csv`, which contains the whole dataset. `prompts.csv` can be downloadedf from [here](https://drive.google.com/file/d/1c4WHxtlzvHYd0UY5WCMJNn2EO-Aiv2A0/view).
+We will use a dataset of prompts generated with stable diffusion from [open-prompts](https://github.com/krea-ai/open-prompts). `1k.csv` is a subset from a [larger dataset](https://drive.google.com/file/d/1c4WHxtlzvHYd0UY5WCMJNn2EO-Aiv2A0/view) that you can find there—perfect for testing!

 # CLIP Search